evildead/TwistedDisposableChat/README.txt

 A demon implementing the websocket protocol will start listening to port 9000

-Use the javascript/html5 client named index.html
+Use the javascript/html5 client named index.html written with Bootstrap and Jquery
 ||-------------------------------------------------------------------------------------------------------------------||